invoiceahoy/medusa-plugin-invoiceahoy/README.md

 ## Features

 - Automatically create compliant PDF & HTML invoices from Medusa Orders
+- Invoices are accessible from the Backend portal
 - Benefit from InvoiceAhoy's advanced invoicing features like localization
+- The plugin is in active development.
+If you have any feature requests, please open an issue.

 ---